 A Fund may make short sales as part of its overall portfolio management strategies or to offset a potential decline in value of a security.
 A short sale involves the sale of a security that is borrowed from a broker or other institution to complete the sale.
 Short sales expose a Fund to the risk that it will be required to acquire, convert or exchange securities to replace the borrowed securities (also known as "covering" the short position) at a time when the securities sold short have appreciated in value, thus resulting in a loss to the Fund.
-A Fund (except the PIMCO Total Return Fund IV) may engage in short selling to the extent permitted by the 1940 Act and rules and interpretations thereunder and other federal securities laws.
-The PIMCO Total Return Fund IV will limit short sales, including short exposures obtained using derivative instruments, to 10% of its total assets.
+A Fund may engage in short selling to the extent permitted by the 1940 Act and rules and interpretations thereunder and other federal securities laws.
 To the extent a Fund engages in short selling in foreign (non-U.S.) jurisdictions, a Fund will do so to the extent permitted by the laws and regulations of such jurisdiction.